 A Russian family runs a corner grocery store

 In those 1910 census records, Morris Greenman and his wife Jennie lived at 3400 Jefferson, an address above a grocery store Greenman ran.
-Morris had immigrated from Shkuea, Russian with his father, mother, and six siblings in 1893 and his wife came to the United States the following year.
+Morris had immigrated from Shkuea, Russia, with his father, mother, and six siblings in 1893, and his wife came to the United States the following year.

 Residents of the block represented multiple countries